qque/lncn/README.md

 # lncn

-simple python cli to count SLOC in a project
+Lncn is a simple python CLI that counts the SLOC (significant lines of code) in a file or directory.

+To install, simply run `pip install lncn`.
+Make sure the `Scripts/` directory in your python installation is on the PATH.